beingvikasbhadu/Automatically-Apply-Blur-Effect-On-Images/README.md

-# :camera:Normal Image :arrow_forward: Blur Image
+# :camera:Normal Image :arrow_forward: Blury Image
 I scripted a python script, which automate the process to convert image to its Blur version with the help of pillow library

 # :hammer:Built With